Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough

-In order to solve the second objective, we prove that sufficiently locally consistent instances of a given CSP can be turned into locally consistent instances of a finite-domain CSP.
-If the finite-domain CSP has bounded width then it has relational width $(2,3)$ by~\cite{BartoCollapse}, which allows us to obtain a collapse of bounded width for structures whose clone of canonical polymorphisms satisfy suitable identities, thus obtaining a similar collapse as in the finite case.
-In particular, it turns out that the relational width of a structure then only depends on certain simple parameters of the structure whose automorphism group is considered in the notion of canonicity.
+In order to achieve the first two objectives, we prove that sufficiently locally consistent instances can be turned into locally consistent instances of a finite-template CSP.
+Imposing conditions on the canonical polymorphisms of the original template, we can enforce this finite-template CSP to have bounded width.
+It then has relational width at most $(2,3)$ by~\cite{BartoCollapse}; application of this result in turn allows us to obtain a bound on the relational width of the original CSP which only depends on the two simple parameters $k,\ell$ of the presentation of the template by a $k$-homogeneous $\ell$-bounded structure.
+Building on the results for finite templates, we therefore obtain a collapse of the relational width reminiscent of the collapse in the finite case for all structures whose canonical polymorphisms satisfy our conditions.